-In Canada, most of the provinces and territories can invite or nominate immigrants to apply for Permanent Residence status under the Provincial Nominee Program (PNP).
+In Canada, most of the provinces and territories can invite or nominate immigrants to apply for Permanent Residence status under the Canadian Provincial Nominee Program (PNP).

 Each province or territory has its own specialized targets to attract the specific groups of individuals that meet particular local needs, from students or business people to skilled workers or semi-skilled workers.
 To qualify under a PNP, in addition to other criteria, applicants must agree to live in the province that nominated them.